louismullie/temp-data/markdown_final/19ac4bdf-cb18-7fe5-a3b3-e7fea6294d6b.md

 Conclusions and Relevance

-There are >17,000 prescription opioid-involved deaths each year in the United States.
+There are > 17,000 prescription opioid-involved deaths each year in the United States.
 By substituting buprenorphine as the firstline treatment for chronic and even acute pain, there may be fewer prescribed conventional opioids in the United States.
 Schedule III buprenorphine formulations for chronic pain should be given unrestricted access for appropriate patients before considering a Schedule II opioid as a public health priority.

 ---

 ### Management of opioid use disorder in the emergency department: a White paper prepared for the American academy of emergency medicine [^6ee02e0e].
 The Journal of Emergency Medicine (2020).
 High credibility.

 Table 5.
-Buprenorphine preparations—formulations, strengths, and approximate prices are listed for emergency department (ED) reference, with prices based on estimated Average Wholesale Price and noting that not all products carry indication for opioid use disorder (OUD).
+Buprenorphine preparations — formulations, strengths, and approximate prices are listed for emergency department (ED) reference, with prices based on estimated Average Wholesale Price and noting that not all products carry indication for opioid use disorder (OUD).
 Buccal film Belbuca (buprenorphine) is available as 75 μg, 150 μg, 300 μg, 450 μg, 600 μg, 750 μg, 900 μg with approximate price per dose $6–15.
 Sublingual film Suboxone (buprenorphine/naloxone) offers 2/0.5 mg, 4/1 mg, 8/2 mg, 12/3 mg at $5–20.
 A subcutaneous implant Probuphine (buprenorphine) is 74.2 mg at $1500.
 Weekly transdermal patch Butrans (buprenorphine) comes as 5 μg/h, 7.5 μg/h, 10 μg/h, 15 μg/h, 20 μg/h for $80–215, with a generic patch at 5 μg/h, 7.5 μg/h, 10 μg/h, 15 μg/h, 20 μg/h for $65–170.
 Solution for injection Buprenex (buprenorphine) 0.3 mg/mL (1 mL) is $18 and generic 0.3 mg/mL (1 mL) is $14.
 A subcutaneous prefilled syringe Sublocade (buprenorphine) is available as 100 mg/0.5 mL (0.5 mL), 300 mg/1.5 mL (1.5 mL) priced $1200–1900.

 ---

 ### Buprenorphine management in the perioperative period: educational review and recommendations from a multisociety expert panel [^84553104].
 Regional Anesthesia and Pain Medicine (2021).
 High credibility.

-Outcome assessment beyond pain—Pain should always be evaluated in context, as a change in activity levels, anxiety, or analgesic usage can significantly affect patient insight.
+Outcome assessment beyond pain — Pain should always be evaluated in context, as a change in activity levels, anxiety, or analgesic usage can significantly affect patient insight.
 In many interventional pain studies, improvement in function may be a more meaningful and realistic benchmark than pain relief, with several high-impact physical intervention studies using disability as their primary endpoint.
 For relief of acute pain, many experts advocate the utilization of rescue analgesic medications as an appropriate benchmark for success.
 There is also an increased interest in pain biomarkers that may help guide diagnosis and response to treatment; however, the research and application of this information is still in its infancy.

 ---

 ### Buprenorphine hydrochloride (Belbuca) [^d211bb0a].
 FDA (2023).
 Medium credibility.

 The dosage of buprenorphine hydrochloride buccal for symptomatic relief of pain in adults (severe enough to require daily, long-term opioid treatment) is:

-- Start at: 75 mcg buccal q12-24h for at least 4 days
+- **Start at**: 75 mcg buccal q12-24h for at least 4 days
-- Maintenance: 150-450 mcg buccal BID (Belbuca®)
+- **Maintenance**: 150–450 mcg buccal BID (Belbuca®)

 ---

 ### Superiority and cost-effectiveness of monthly extended-release buprenorphine versus daily standard of care medication: a pragmatic, parallel-group, open-label, multicentre, randomised, controlled, phase 3 trial [^2e784de3].
 EClinicalMedicine (2023).
 Medium credibility.

 In the UK, primary and secondary care National Health Service (NHS) clinics and non-governmental (third-sector) services provide the OUD SoC.
 Treatment is initiated by observed daily dosing at community pharmacies.
 Adherent patients can collect their prescription at set intervals for up to 14 days to take medication at home.
-During April 2019–March 2022, 71,034 people in England were enrolled in the SoC—the majority with heroin use disorder.
-A further 69,565 people were enrolled in the SoC with dual OUD and cocaine use disorder (OUD-CUD).Use of illicit benzodiazepines among the OUD population is also a recognised problem contributing to the risk of fatal overdose.
+During April 2019–March 2022, 71,034 people in England were enrolled in the SoC — the majority with heroin use disorder.
+A further 69,565 people were enrolled in the SoC with dual OUD and cocaine use disorder (OUD-CUD).
+Use of illicit benzodiazepines among the OUD population is also a recognised problem contributing to the risk of fatal overdose.

-On average, MET or BUP-SL maintenance is associated with reduced opioid use and increased abstinence, ; a reduced risk of fatal overdose; and improvements on various dimensions of personal and social functioning.However, the SoC is sub-optimal for many patients.
-For example, in a cohort of 12,745 patients in England enrolled for 12–26 weeks in the SoC, 64% were using heroin on ≥10 days in the past month.In another English cohort of 54,347 patients, just 22% were abstinent when they left treatment.There is a meta-analysis estimate that 53% of patients enrolled in BUP-SL and 63% enrolled in MET maintenance complete their treatment successfully; and that 50–90% relapse to opioid use one month after discharge.
+On average, MET or BUP-SL maintenance is associated with reduced opioid use and increased abstinence; a reduced risk of fatal overdose; and improvements on various dimensions of personal and social functioning.
+However, the SoC is sub-optimal for many patients.
+For example, in a cohort of 12,745 patients in England enrolled for 12–26 weeks in the SoC, 64% were using heroin on ≥ 10 days in the past month.
+In another English cohort of 54,347 patients, just 22% were abstinent when they left treatment.
+There is a meta-analysis estimate that 53% of patients enrolled in BUP-SL and 63% enrolled in MET maintenance complete their treatment successfully; and that 50–90% relapse to opioid use one month after discharge.

 ---